Stallbohm Barn-Kaske House

-Stallbohm Barn-Kaske House, also known as Bieker Woods and Heritage Park, is a historic home and English barn located at Munster, Lake County, Indiana.
+Stallbohm Barn-Kaske House, also known as Bieker Woods and Heritage Park, is a historic home and English barn located at Munster, Indiana.
 The house was built in 1909, and is a two-story, American Foursquare frame dwelling.
 It has a jerkinhead roof and is sheathed in clapboard siding.
 The English barn was built about 1890, is a 1 1/2-story wood-frame building with horizontal siding on a brick foundation.
 The property is now a local public park.

 It was listed in the National Register of Historic Places in 1998.